 CSIRO-Monash Superannuation Research Cluster

-The CSIRO-Monash Superannuation Research Cluster is a a three year research collaboration between Australia’s CSIRO and four universities, with support from industry and government organisations.
+The CSIRO-Monash Superannuation Research Cluster is a a multi-year research collaboration between Australia’s CSIRO and four universities, with support from industry and government organisations.
+The project ran from 2013-2017.

-The project aims to develop an evidence base, assisting policy-makers and industry to provide better outcomes and products for superannuation fund members and retirees.
+The project aimed to develop an evidence base, assisting policy-makers and industry to provide better outcomes and products for superannuation fund members and retirees.

 For more details, use the links (right) to jump to information about the project, its research and impact, or opportunities for further research collaboration.